andyk/andyk.github.io/_drafts/learning-about-learning-agents.markdown

 **And here are some of my favorite learning resources so far:**

-* [Reinforcement Learning textbook](http://www.incompleteideas.net/book/the-book-2nd.html) by Sutton and Barto, full PDF is available for free online
+* [Reinforcement Learning textbook](http://www.incompleteideas.net/book/the-book-2nd.html) by Sutton and Barto, full PDF is available for free online.
     * A classic textbook on the theory of RL.
 It is math-heavy with pseudocode for most algorithms it covers.
 The textbook has three parts: (1) tabular solution methods (introduces Bandit algorithms, Dynamic programming, Q-tables, TD), (2) approximate solution methods (introduces function approximation with deep nets for the Q-table, Sarsa, TD-lambda, REINFORCE) (3) a survey of RL applications (psychology, neuroscience, game playing).
 I enjoyed spending about 6 months reading this textbook and working through the math.
 * [Sergey Levine's UC Berkeley Grad level course  on Deep RL](http://rail.eecs.berkeley.edu/deeprlcourse/)
     * The lecture videos are math-heavy with very little code.
 The homeworks are a good introduction to the basics, though there is a decent amount of boiler plate code to sort through.
 The last part of the course covers current research topics in RL and the last ~10 lectures of each semester are given by guests active in the field.
 * [David Silver's UCL Course on RL](https://www.davidsilver.uk/teaching/) ([youtube playlist](https://www.youtube.com/playlist?list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ))
     * The lectures are concise and relatively short.
-Silver is good at explaining things.
+I found his explanations useful and appreciated his teaching style.
 * The RL chapter (ch18) of [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd edition](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) by Aurélien Géron
     * He implements a few classic RL algorithms from scratch in python (REINFORCE, DQN, ...) and explains every step of his code.
 I found it a great starting spot for my own implementations of the classic RL algorithms.
 * [How to Build a Brain](https://www.oxfordscholarship.com/view/10.1093/acprof:oso/9780199794546.001.0001/acprof-9780199794546) by Chris Eliasmith